The Winter Ostomate : Shoveling Snow

 Get Help from Others

-If you see a neighbor across the street plowing through 2 feet of snow with a snowblower, ask if he wouldn’t mind clearing your driveway for a small fee.
-They may decline payment, but most will help anyways.
+If you see a neighbour across the street plowing through 2 feet of snow with a snowblower, ask if he wouldn’t mind clearing your driveway for a small fee.
+They may decline payment, but most will help anyway.

 Additional Tips